 Do you know where your future lies after you graduate from UBC?
 The question may seem a little premature, but it isn't.
 The nature of 'employment' and 'careers' is changing rapidly and the successful graduate will be one who learns how to capitalize on the knowledge and skills gained in a degree program in order to secure the type of employment she or he seeks.
 A little-known branch of UBC's Student Services is called Career Services.
 Housed in Brock Hall, Career Services staff can help you prepare for a career after you graduate from UBC.
 They offer workshops on searching for jobs and on the skills needed to get interviews and make them successful.
 Students also get access to web-based career resources and on-campus visits by potential employers.
 Unfortunately, many students make their first contact with Career Services in their last term of fourth year and that's much too late.
 Don't be one of them!

-Department of Earth and Ocean Sciences,
+Department of Earth, Ocean and Atmospheric Sciences,